IPK-BIT/blast2galaxy/docs/usage_api.md

 ### Exceptions

-blast2galaxy throws the following exception when used in API mode:
+blast2galaxy throws the following exceptions when used in API mode:

 <small>
 ::: blast2galaxy.errors